tomas-verescak/template-wday2sfdc-workercase-broadcast/README.md

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.
-During the Input stage the Anypoint Template will go to the Workday and query all the existing active workers that match the filter criteria.
+During the Input stage the Anypoint Template will query Workday for all the existing active workers that match the filter criteria.
 The criteria is based on manipulations within the given date range.
 The last step of the Process stage will group the cases and create them in Salesforce.
 Finally during the On Complete stage the Anypoint Template will output statistics data into the console.